MYANMAR Group Tours & Short Stay holidays

-YANGONWith a pleasing combination of old and new, Myanmar’s capital possesses a peaceful atmosphere with colonial boulevards and tranquil lakes.
+YANGONWith a pleasing combination of old and new, Myanmar’s former capital possesses a peaceful atmosphere with colonial boulevards and tranquil lakes.
 This charming city is thriving by night with bustling streets filled with stalls selling everything from locally made handicrafts to fruits and cigars.

 BAGANThe city of Bagan was once the glorious capital of the first Empire of Myanmar.
 It is home to over 3,000 ancient temples and pagodas and is also the centre for the manufacturing of lacquerware.

 MONYWAMonywa is located northwest of Mandalay on the banks of the River Chindwin.
 The major tourist attraction in Monywa is the Mohnyin Thambuddhei Paya, a Buddhist temple with a huge stupa reminiscent of Indonesia’s Borobudur.
 Built in 1303, it was reconstructed in 1939.
 It is said to hold over 500,000 images of Buddha.

 MANDALAYMandalay is the second largest city and the last royal capital of Myanmar.
 Located on the east bank of the Irrawaddy River and centred around the Royal Palace, Mandalay is within easy distance to former colonial hillstations, ancient cities and other cultural attractions.

 PINDAYAPindaya is a small town located in the west of the Shan State.
 It is most famous for its limestone caves called Pindaya Caves, where thousands of Buddha images have been blessed for worship over the centuries.

 INLE LAKEStretching just over 10km wide and 22km long, this water paradise is inhabited by over 200 villages constructed on stilts.
 Visitors can witness the daily lives of the locals, including the ‘leg rowers’ who row their fishing boats with oars attached to one leg.